Application Layer¶

 Bases:

-- generate(keybard_content, qmk_header_content=None, adjust_lightness=None, adjust_saturation=None)[source]¶
+- generate_from_keybard(keybard_content, qmk_header_content=None, adjust_lightness=None, adjust_saturation=None)[source]¶

-Generate YAML configuration from Keybard content.
+Generate config YAML by extracting metadata from a Keybard file.

 - Parameters: